Malaysia Airlines Flight 17: Claims of shoot-down by a Ukrainian Buk

 In May 2015, Novaya Gazeta published a report credited to a group of Russian military engineers.
 Based on their analysis of debris and damage patterns on the hull of the aircraft, they concluded that the airliner was shot down by a Buk-M1 launcher with a 9M38M1 missile.
 They claimed that the missile could not have been fired from Snizhne, but was instead fired from Zaroshchenske and that a Ukrainian anti-air unit was located there at that time.
 In June 2015, the report was the subject of a press conference and was attributed to Mikhail Malisevskiy, chief engineer at Moscow-headquartered Almaz-Antey, the Buk missile manufacturer.
 The Security Service of Ukraine said that there were inaccuracies in this version, and called part of the report a fake.
 Ukrainska Pravda questioned claims about the Ukrainian anti-aircraft unit and stated that Zaroshchenske was under control of pro-Russian forces on the day of the shoot-down.
 Novaya Gazeta published an analysis, also denying the Almaz-Antey version, which contained interviews with inhabitants of Zaroshchenske who denied claims that Ukrainian forces and Buk launchers were present in the village at that time.
 According to Bellingcat, Russia's satellite images were from June and showed signs of editing.
-Bild described the Russian satellite image as "fake".

 On 17 September 2018, Russia's Ministry of Defence held a press conference at which Lt.
 Gen. Nikolai Parshin, chief of the Missile and Artillery Directorate, said that after Dutch investigators displayed parts of the missile and their serial numbers, they had studied and declassified archives at the research centre that produced the Buk missiles.
 Parshin said the Russian archives showed that the missile that was made from these parts was transported to a military unit in western Ukraine in 1986, and to Russia's knowledge never left Ukraine.
 Officials also claimed that video evidence presented by the Joint Investigation Team (JIT), in which the missile that allegedly shot down the airliner was shown being moved from Russia into Ukraine, was fabricated.

 JIT responded that it had requested details about recovered missile parts from Russia in May 2018, but had received no answer.
 It said, information from the Russian Ministry of Defence would be carefully studied as soon as the documents were made available, as requested in May 2018 and required by UNSC in 2016.
 JIT stated it had always carefully analysed information provided by Russia, but information presented to the public was inaccurate on several points.
 Russia had given differing accounts over time of how MH17 was shot down; for example claiming to have evidence (radar images) that a Ukrainian fighter fired an air-to-air missile at MH17.